Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density

 Thus, our findings suggest that $f(T)$ gravity holds substantial promise for explaining cosmological phenomena and effectively addressing major cosmological tensions, particularly when the customary assumption of strict positivity for the effective DE density is relaxed.
-We propose that future theoretical and observational studies revisit existing $f(T)$ cosmological models from this perspective, with the present work providing a foundational example of such an approach.
-Furthermore, exploring novel functional forms for $f(T)$ models could reveal unforeseen, non-trivial deviations from the standard $\Lambda$CDM model, offering improved data compatibility and success in addressing the persistent cosmological tensions.
+We propose that future theoretical and observational studies revisit existing $f(T)$ cosmological models from this perspective,\footnote{As previously noted, in spatially flat FLRW spacetimes, the field equations of $f(T)$ gravity are exactly equivalent at the background level to those of $f(Q)$ gravity formulated in the coincident gauge with the appropriate connection~\cite{Jarv:2018bgs}.
+Accordingly, the results obtained in this work for the specific exponential $f(T)$ model~\cite{Awad:2017yod,Hashim:2020sez,Hashim:2021pkq} apply directly to its symmetric teleparallel $f(Q)$ counterpart, which has been explored in Refs.~\cite{Anagnostopoulos:2021ydo,Khyllep:2022spx,Lymperis:2022oyo,Boehmer:2023knj,Ferreira:2023awf,Yang:2024tkw,Boiza:2025xpn}.
+This further highlights the broader significance of our findings within the so-called “geometrical trinity of gravity” framework~\cite{BeltranJimenez:2019esp,Capozziello:2022zzh}, which encompasses curvature-, torsion-, and nonmetricity-based formulations of GR.
+It is therefore imperative to revisit such models---both with and without a cosmological constant $\Lambda$---to explore their largely uncharted parameter space and uncover their distinctive signatures at the perturbative level, while ensuring compatibility with CMB observations.} with the present work providing a foundational example of such an approach.
+Furthermore, exploring novel functional forms for $f(T)$ models (e.g., embedding $\Lambda_{\rm s}$CDM scenario into the $f(T)$ gravity~\cite{Souza:2024qwd}) could reveal unforeseen, nontrivial deviations from the standard $\Lambda$CDM model, offering improved data compatibility and success in addressing the persistent cosmological tensions.